Schools in Kenya

 International schools in Kenya

 As a result of historic ties with the UK, a large number of international schools in Kenya follow the British curriculum.
-There are also schools that follow the International Baccalaureate (IB) as well as the curricula of countries such as France, Germany, Sweden, the USA and the Netherlands.
+There are also schools that follow the International Baccalaureate (IB), or curricula of countries such as France, Germany, Sweden, the USA and the Netherlands.

-The standard of education of international schools is generally very high and students have the opportunity to participate in a wide range of extra-curricular activities, including sports, drama and music.
+The standard of education at international schools is generally excellent, and students have the opportunity to participate in a wide range of extra-curricular activities, including sports, drama and music.
 On the downside, fees tend to be expensive.
 In addition to basic school fees, expat parents will need to budget for extra expenses such as textbooks, stationery, school uniforms and field trips.
 Some schools also provide a boarding option, which again comes at an additional cost.

-Expats who opt to send their child to an international school should budget accordingly and try to negotiate some sort of schooling allowance their relocation package.
+Expats who opt to send their children to an international school should budget accordingly and try to negotiate some sort of schooling allowance into their relocation package.